ahmedalatawi/react-popover/README.md

 # React Popover Component

-A fully-featured, accessible, and customizable popover component for React apps.
+A lightweight, fully-featured, accessible, and customizable popover component for React apps.

 ## Features